secretsharer/YouMachine-Capstone/README.md

 # youmachine
-Ubot, a chat bot for talking to yourself /Ada C7 Capstone
+Ubot, a chat bot for talking to yourself. /// Ada C7 Capstone \\\